backstage/backstage/docs/tutorials/react-router-stable-migration.md

 Check the browser console for React Router related error messages.

-Check yarn.lock for packages depending on older versions of react-router
+Check `yarn.lock` for packages depending on older versions of `react-router`:

 ```bash
 yarn why react-router